- Role-based, attribute-based, & just-in-time access to infrastructure

 About the Author

-John Hutchison, Technical Account Manager, has helped enterprise organizations navigate through complex technical deployments, helped startups build their security programs, and developed custom-fit implementation solutions for security operations tooling.
+John Hutchison, Customer Success Engineer, has helped enterprise organizations navigate through complex technical deployments, helped startups build their security programs, and developed custom-fit implementation solutions for security operations tooling.
 He thrives on guiding people and businesses toward secure, resilient infrastructure architecture design.
 To contact John, visit him on LinkedIn.